omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

     $ cake say:hello
     Hello World!

-If you run `cake` without any arguments, i.e., no task name you would get a list of all available tasks and their description, neat!
+Running `cake` again but without any arguments you get a list of all available tasks and their description:

     $ cake

-    cake say:hello             # Description of task say:hello
+    cake say:hello             # Description of task

-Try running `cake` inside CoffeeScript's main directory, observe the same behaviour (but different tasks).
+Try running `cake` inside CoffeeScript's main directory, observe the output.

+## Setting Up a Task to Compile Scripts

+Using `coffee` on the command-line allows you to compile a directory recursively and output all resulting JavaScript files to another directory.
+Let's see how we can do that:

+    $ cd ~/public/coffee-script
+    $ coffee --compile --output lib/ src/

+The above command will compile all `src/*.coffee` files to `lib/*.js`.
+While working on your application you may have different directories from the ones used above, but for the sake of this example we will assume `src` and `lib`.

+Let's move on and create our compile task inside a new `Cakefile` under our project's main directory:

+    $ cd ~/projects/my-coffee-script-project
+    $ vim Cakefile

+Paste the following code inside:

+    {exec} = require 'child_process'
+    task 'build', 'Build project from src/*.coffee to lib/*.js', ->
+      exec 'coffee --compile --output lib/ src/', (err, stdout, stderr) -> throw err if err
+        print stdout + stderr

+The `build` task launches the command we used earlier and waits for it to complete.
+Upon successful compilation it prints any output (usually none so add your own) or throws an exception should `coffee` have exited with a status code greater than **0** (indicating a compilation failure).